Demonstration of the rotational viscosity transfer across scales in Navier-Stokes turbulence: Simulation of freely decaying turbulence

 \section{Simulation of freely decaying turbulence}

-{\it Problem setup.}---We consider 2D vorticity transport in an incompressible viscous fluid confined to a square domain of size $[-L, L]^{2}$.
-The flow field is described using the vorticity--streamfunction formulation.
+---We consider 2D vorticity transport in an incompressible viscous fluid confined to a circular domain with the diameter of $L$.
+The flow field is described using the vorticity--streamfunction formulation:

 As a preparatory step, the initial point vortex distribution used in the vorticity transport simulation is produced as follows.
 First, $N=100$ positively signed point vortices, all with identical orientation, are randomly placed within a circular region of radius $R = L/2$ in the domain.
 Each vortex is assigned a nondimensional circulation strength of $\Gamma = 1$.
 To enforce the boundary condition on the circular edge, the method of image vortices is employed.
 We then computed the evolution of the vortices by calculating the interaction between each pair of vortices using the Biot-Savart law, and then integrated the results over time using the fifth-order Runge--Kutta--Fehlberg method~\cite{Fehlberg1969}.
 All vortex-vortex interactions are directly calculated without approximation.
 We verify that the relative error in the total interaction energy remains within approximately 0.63\% throughout the simulation.